MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_JSL01/README.md

 In the terminal (I use the Ubuntu terminal inside VS Code/your terminal of choice), make sure you're in the project directory:

-cd JSL-01-2025 or open the folder directly from VS Code Run Tailwind's build process to generate output.css:

-npx tailwindcss -i ./input.css -o ./output.css --watch This should watch for changes and automatically recompile Tailwind CSS.
+cd into the folder directory or open the folder directly from VS Code Run Tailwind's build process to generate output.css: npx tailwindcss -i ./input.css -o ./output.css --watch This should watch for changes and automatically recompile Tailwind CSS.
 If the watch is not working then remove it and rebuild manually.